omkarbhat1995/Binary_Patcher/README.md

 ## Description:
 To transplant a patch (binary) from a different binary which has the same function and the same vulnerability.
+Finally we should be able to get a patched binary which works similar to the one before except for the patch part.
 ### Assumptions:
 1) We have 3 binaries: